Gottox/nson/README.md

  * json-c
  * jansson

 To aquire the bench file `wget` is used.
-For converting it into plist, node and need to be installed.
+For converting it into plist, node and npm need to be installed.

 To setup the environment in VoidLinux run the following command: